-Jen has lived in Columbia with her husband, Ted, for more than 25 years.
-They have three children-- one in college, one who just graduated from the University of Maryland, and one still attending Wilde Lake High School.
+Jen has lived in Columbia with her husband, Ted, for nearly 30 years.
+They have three adult children who have graduated from Wilde Lake High School.

 Jen has been a community advocate, leader, and problem solver in the field of education since her kids began preschool.
-For nearly 20 years, Jen has worked with classrooms and schools while her kids attended Swansfield ES, Harper's Choice MS, and Wilde Lake HS.
+For nearly 20 years, Jen has worked in classrooms and schools while her kids attended Swansfield ES, Harper's Choice MS, and Wilde Lake HS.

 Elected to the Board of Education in 2018, Jen has displayed an intense work ethic and commitment to problem solving that is notable.
 Prior to her first term on the Board, Jen served two years as the elected chairperson of HCPSS's Community Advisory Council.
 See below for more details about Jen's advocacy.

 Jen is also an avid photographer, voracious reader, and amateur hiker.

 Jen first began her career as a language analyst co-op working for the Department of Defense (DoD) when she was in college at Wittenberg University.
 Jen's bachelor's degree is in Economics and East Asian Studies.
 She continued her employment after undergrad with the DoD while completing her master's degree at George Washington University, Elliott School of International Affairs in East Asian Studies.
 Jen also taught an area studies course at the National Cryptologic School while working for the DoD.

 Jen left the government to dive firsthand into parenting, but it was not long before she rediscovered the drive to get involved in her community.
 First, she served as President of Moms Club of Columbia and then to better meet the local needs of the community, co-founded a support organization for stay at home parents in Howard County.

 Next, Jen served in a variety of leadership roles at East Columbia Preschool, eventually becoming its President and primary administrator.

 LITTLE KNOWN FACT: Jen studied Mandarin Chinese starting in high school and continued throughout both undergraduate and graduate school